missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens after a Tort Claim is Filed in Missouri?

-After a tort claim has been filed in Missouri, the trial begins.
-Generally, there the trial proceeds through six phases.
+Once a tort claim is filed in Missouri, the trial begins.
+Typically, the trial progresses through six phases..
 Firstly, both parties or their representatives are allowed to question and hence select the jury.
 Secondly, the opposing parties, through their representatives, are permitted to make their opening statements.
-This is where the lawyer presents facts, give interpretations and provide evidence.
-Thirdly, witnesses will be presented for direct and cross-examination after being put through the swearing process.
-After that, both parties will enter their closing arguments to recap the claims and provide a summary.
+This is where the lawyer presents facts, gives interpretations, and provides evidence.
+Thirdly, witnesses are presented for direct and cross-examination after being put through the swearing process.
+After that, both parties are expected to enter their closing arguments to recap the claims and provide a summary.
 The last two stages concern the jury as they deliberate on the issue before giving a final verdict.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

-Due to the intricacies involved in a tort case, persons who intend to file these lawsuits are advised to do so with a personal injury attorney’s help.
+Due to the complexities involved in a tort case, individuals who plan to file these lawsuits are generally encouraged to seek assistance from a personal injury attorney.
 An experienced Missouri personal injury/tort lawyer possesses an in-depth knowledge of the state’s system and laws.
-They can also offer information such as:
+They may also offer information such as:

-How Can I Find a Personal Injury Lawyer Near Me?
+How may I Find a Personal Injury Lawyer Near Me?